prasadtashildar/Blinkit-Sales-analysis/README.md

 •	Outlet Performance:	Donut chart showing sales contribution by outlet size.Tier-wise sales analysis using horizontal bars.
 •	Outlet Type Analysis:Table view summarizing sales, average sales, average ratings, and the number of items by outlet type.

-Technologies Used:
-•	Power BI:
-•	Data cleaning and transformation using Power Query.
-•	Custom measures and calculated fields using DAX.
-•	Interactive dashboards for business intelligence insights.
-•	Data Sources:
-•	Sales data for various outlets, item types, and performance metrics.
 Learning Outcomes:
 1. Improved skills in creating interactive and insightful dashboards.
 2. Hands-on experience with Power BI features, including DAX, Power Query, and visualizations.
 3. Gained expertise in analyzing and presenting sales and operational data effectively.

 Usage:
 This dashboard can be utilized for:
 •	Monitoring outlet performance across different regions and sizes.